commutron/neptune-dev/README.md

-Neptune v.0.9.5 (beta)
+Neptune v.0.9.6 (beta)

-A highly customized statistical process control web app.
+A highly customized statistical process control web app for electronics manufacturing.
-Created for Commutron Ind.
-An Electronics Manufacture in Elbow, Saskatchewan, Canada.
+A Commutron Industries project.

 Built with ReactJS, MeteorJS, and MongoDB.